 Halcyon was recognised by the World Metal Congress, held in Budapest in achieving EN ISO 14001 with one of its customers as one of the world's first 10 foundries to achieve the standard.

-Halcyon personnel have supported the recent transfer of business from the mainland UK to the Czech Republic, Norway and Bulgaria and are developing business in Portugal.
+Halcyon personnel have supported the recent transfer of business from the mainland UK to Bulgaria and are developing business in Portugal.